dotansimha/graphql-yoga/README.md

 ### Basic Usage

-We are actively working on API for the library.
 This is a very simple example of how to use it:

 ```js
 const { createServer } = require('@graphql-yoga/node')